u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/calendar/google.rst

 A :guilabel:`Client ID` and :guilabel:`Client Secret` will appear, copy these to a notepad.

-Setup in Odoo
+Setup in Thrive Bureau ERP
 =============

-Once the *Client ID* and the *Client Secret* are located, open the Odoo database and go to :menuselection:`Settings --> General Settings --> Integrations --> Google Calendar`.
+Once the *Client ID* and the *Client Secret* are located, open the Thrive Bureau ERP database and go to :menuselection:`Settings --> General Settings --> Integrations --> Google Calendar`.
 Check the box next to :guilabel:`Google Calendar`.